DaveKarem/hello-world/README.md

 # hello-world
 Tutorial repository

-This is me followng the Github tutorial on making a repository.
+This is me following the Github tutorial on making a repository.